 DepartmentHealth and Community

-Assessment MethodsAssessments will be conducted throughout the course and will include assessment with access to an NDIS participant for practical purposes at the end of the course.
+Assessment MethodsAssessments will be conducted throughout the course.
 Assessment methods include:

 - direct observation